rjeczalik/cross/README.md

 cross
 =====

-A simple bash script for enhancing current `$GOROOT`/pkg with official packages for all major platforms.
-Using binary packages, compiled on the target os and architecture, does not have the same `CGO` restrictions as using crosscompiled packages.
+A simple bash script for enhancing current `$GOROOT`/pkg with official packages for all the major platforms.
+Using binary packages from golang.org/dl, which are compiled on a target os and architecture, does not have the same `CGO` restrictions as using crosscompiled packages.

 *Installation*